2011-12 Program on Uncertainty Quantification

 - Transition Workshop - May 21-23, 2012

-There will be a summer course, for students, postdocs and others preceding the program.
-Several courses at the graduate level will also be taught at SAMSI, throughout the year.
+There was a summer course, for students, postdocs and others preceding the program.
+Several courses at the graduate level were taught at SAMSI, throughout the year.

-Working Groups: Working groups will meet throughout the program to pursue particular research topics identified in the kickoff workshop (or subsequently chosen by the working group participants).
-The working groups consist of SAMSI visitors, postdoctoral fellows, graduate students, local faculty and scientists.
+Working Groups: Working groups met throughout the program to pursue particular research topics identified in the kickoff workshop (or subsequently chosen by the working group participants).
+The working groups consisted of SAMSI visitors, postdoctoral fellows, graduate students, local faculty and scientists.
 These groups are at the very heart of the scientific activities at SAMSI.

-This conference will take place April 2-4, 2012, at the Raleigh Marriott City Center Hotel in Raleigh, NC, just down the road from SAMSI.
+This conference took place April 2-4, 2012, at the Raleigh Marriott City Center Hotel in Raleigh, NC, just down the road from SAMSI.
 The event is sponsored by the SIAM Activity Group on Uncertainty Quantification.
-It is expected that the various working groups from the SAMSI UQ program will both contribute to, and benefit from, this event in a significant way.
+The various working groups from the SAMSI UQ program both contributed to, and benefited from, this event in a significant way.

 For additional information about the program send E-mail to email@example.com